cysouw/diathesis/text/c01_introduction.md

 Hidden in this succinct definition of diathesis there are various intricate grammatical concepts that need some more discussion in subsequent subsections.

+## Definitional details

-### Note on terminology
+### Terminology

 In the thorough cross-linguistic survey of diathesis by Zuñiga & Kittilä [-@zuniga2019], they distinguish between the terms 'diathesis', 'diathetical operation', 'grammatical voice' and 'transitivity'.
 I completely subscribe to these conceptual distinctions.
 However, I have decided to simplify my terminology and basically use the term 'diathesis' for all four concepts.

 A diathesis (as defined here) is an alternation between two clausal construction.
 To be more precise, this is what is called a 'diathetical operation' in Zuñiga & Kittilä [-@zuniga2019: 4].
 Each of the alternants show a different mapping of (grammatical) expression onto (semantic) roles.
 Such a mapping between expression and role is called a 'diathesis' in Zuñiga & Kittilä [-@zuniga2019: 4].
 However, because I will only consider diathetical operations between an 'unmarked' and a 'marked' alternant, I have decided to simplify the terminology in this book.
-I will simply refer both to the alternation itself and the to marked alternant as the 'diathesis'.
+Both the alternation itself (Zuñiga & Kittilä's diathetical operation, e.g. 'causativization') and the marked alternant (Zuñiga & Kittilä's diathesis, e.g. 'causative') will be referred to here as diathesis (e.g. 'causative').
 A side-effect of this approach is that 'active' is not in itself a diathesis, but simply the unmarked counterpart of a diathetical operation.

 The actual linguistic marking of the diathesis (for example by verbal morphology or auxiliaries) is called 'grammatical voice' in Zuñiga & Kittilä [-@zuniga2019: 4].
 In this book, each diathesis is defined as a combination of a (re-)mapping of roles and a specific kind of linguistic marking of the main predicate.
 So again, this extra terminological distinction is not necessary in this book.
 The formal expression ('grammatical voice') is simply a definitional part of each diathesis here.